Help & support.

 Email support ↵The short answers.

 privacy · scanning · opt-outsNo — and be wary of any product that says otherwise.
-Silo Scanner finds where data brokers appear to list you and generates opt-out letters and checklists from human-verified broker instructions, but the brokers control their own databases: removal can be slow, partial, or reversed when a broker re-ingests data.
-Silo Scanner never claims 'guaranteed', '100%', 'erased', or 'permanent', and it is not a legal service — it's a DIY tool that does the finding and drafting so you don't have to.
+Silo Scanner checks a dated human-audited broker registry and prepares supported opt-out requests and checklists, but brokers control their own databases: removal can be slow, partial, or reversed when a broker re-ingests data.
+Silo Scanner never claims 'guaranteed', '100%', 'erased', or 'permanent', and it is not a legal service.

 It means Silo Scanner couldn't verify that broker automatically and won't guess.
 Some brokers have no public search page, some disallow automated access in their robots.txt (which the scanner honors), and some return blocked responses.
 Rather than reporting a false 'clear' or hammering a site that said no, those brokers are honestly labeled 'Needs Manual Check' with instructions for checking them yourself.

-No. Silo Scanner prepares everything — the opt-out link, the email, or the postal letter — and then opens it for you to send.
-You send every request yourself, so nothing goes out in your name without your explicit action, and no broker form is filled in behind your back.
-Every opt-out path in the registry is human-verified before it ships; if a broker's path can't be verified, you get a manual checklist item instead of a generated letter.
+No. Silo Scanner prepares supported opt-out links, emails, or postal letters from its current registry and then opens them for you to send.
+You send every request yourself, so nothing goes out in your name without your explicit action.
+If a current channel is not supported by the evidence, you get a manual checklist item instead of a generated letter or guessed contact.

 Where they actually apply.
 Letters include CCPA deletion-right language only when the broker is covered by the CCPA and you're a California resident — the app won't assert rights you don't have, because inaccurate legal claims get requests ignored.
 Silo Scanner is not legal advice; for anything contested, consult an attorney.

-Silo Scanner is a one-time purchase of $49.99 on the Mac App Store.
-No subscription — which is the point: removal-service subscriptions charge monthly forever for work you can do yourself.
-You buy the tool once and re-scan whenever you like.
+Silo Scanner is a one-time purchase of $24.99 on the Mac App Store.
+There is no subscription or in-app purchase; you buy the tool once and can re-scan whenever you like.